influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 Example:
 `PrintValid=true`

+#### CountersRefreshRate

+Configured counters are matched against available counters at the interval specified by the _CountersRefreshRate_ parameter.
+Default value is `1m` (1 minute).

+If wildcards are used in instance or counter names, they are expanded at this point.

+Setting _CountersRefreshRate_ to too low values (order of seconds) can cause Telegraf to create high CPU load.

+Set to `0s` to disable periodic refreshing.

 #### PreVistaSupport

+_Deprecated.
+Necessary features on Windows Vista and newer are checked dynamically_

 Bool, if set to `true` will use the localized PerfCounter interface that is present before Vista for backwards compatability.